sdc-china/IDA-doc/_posts/2018-01-15-installation-keter-repacking.md

 [offlineencrypt]: ../images/install/offline.png

-Once you get the encrypt password,you need to change spring.datasource.password like below format.As a general rule, jasypt expects encrypted configuration parameters to appear surrounded by "ENC(...)". spring.datasource.password: ENC(Yasd1hzrpo05EdNTzlifQ22+8LUNAgcT)
+Once you get the encrypt password,you need to change spring.datasource.password like below format.As a general rule, jasypt expects encrypted configuration parameters to appear surrounded by "ENC(...)".

- For the other properties, you can leave them as default values.
+spring.datasource.password: ENC(Yasd1hzrpo05EdNTzlifQ22+8LUNAgcT)

 **#checkstyle.properties (For BPM Checkstyle purpose)**